Skip to main content

 Purchasing Card

 The P-Card is a corporate liability card that is used like a credit card.
 The P-Card is ASU’s preferred method for purchasing low-dollar goods and services that serve a public purpose.
 Using the P-Card will eliminate the need for supplier setup, entering requisitions and receivers and requesting reimbursement.
-ASU pays the P-Card bill weekly, and departments are responsible for reconciling and maintaining their own records in FMS.
+ASU pays the P-Card bill weekly, and departments are responsible for reconciling and maintaining their records in FMS.
 All purchases must comply with P-Card, Purchasing and Financial Services policies.
-For more information, visit the P-Card users guide and review the P-Card Use at ASU Career EDGE training.
+For more information, visit the P-Card user guide and review the P-Card Use at ASU Career EDGE training.
 ASU staff may use ProcureBot to ask a procurement question.

 General information